nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 #### Initialization
 ![](uml-diagrams/TimetableLoad.png)

-Fetches locally stored timetable json, utilizing Gson to convert it to a `TimetableDto` object. `toTimetable()` function is then called to convert `TimetableDto` to a `Timetable` object, where schedule info is merged to easier access.
+Fetches locally stored timetable JSON, utilizing Gson to convert it to a `TimetableDto` object. `toTimetable()` function is then called to convert `TimetableDto` to a `Timetable` object, where schedule info is merged to easier access.

-In the event that the json save file is empty or does not exist, a new empty `Timetable` object is created
+In the event that the JSON save file is empty or does not exist, a new empty `Timetable` object is created

 <br>